Antoinehoff/gyacomo/README.md

 		1.4.2 Direct comparison with GS2 results of Ricci,Rogers 2006

-		1.4.3 Code to expensive in sequential to reach PJ convergence
+		1.4.3 Code too expensive in sequential to reach PJ convergence

 2. MPI parallel version (branch MPI)

-	2.1 First compilable parallel version
+	2.1 First compilable parallel version (1D parallel along kr)

-		2.1.1 Benchmarks, profiling and portability of the code
+		2.1.1 Benchmarks, profiling and portability of the code, max speed up is arround 10 for 12 proc. when using large enough resolution or polynomials degree.
+Should be increased with other dimension distribution.

 	2.2 Allow restart with different P,J values

+	2.3 GK Dougherty operator

+		2.3.1 Convergence study of steady radial particle transport

+			2.3.1.1 Detailed analysis of numerical stability for P,J = 10,5.

-	2.3 Data distribution along P (under consideration)
+	2.4 Data distribution along P (under consideration)

-	2.4 GK Coulomb operator
+	2.5 GK Coulomb operator

 3. GK 3D version, kr,kz,kpar for linear device